whisperfish/whisperfish/README.md

 Because of a bug in `sb2`, it is currently not possible to (reliably) build Whisperfish (or any other Rust project) using more than a single thread.
 This means your compilation is going to take a while, especially the first time.
 Get yourself some coffee!

 If you get errors (command not found or status 126) at linking stage, make sure that you are not using `~/.cargo/config` to override linkers or compilers.

+### Voice and video calls

+For voice and video calling, Whisperfish requires the RingRTC library, including Signal's custom WebRTC implementation.
+You can download pre-built artifacts with the following command:

+    bash fetch-webrtc.sh

+See <https://www.rubdos.be/2024/09/08/building-ringrtc-for-whisperfish.html> for how to build these artifacts.

+To build Whisperfish with support for voice and video calls included, use

+    sfdk build -- --with calling

+This triggers the `cargo build --feature calling` feature flag, which adds voice and video support.

 ### Building for the host